-Malignant lymphoma is a neoplasm which originates in lymph tissue.
-It is not actually breast cancer, but can be difficult to distinguish from breast cancer in the early stages of disease.
-The early breast cancer screening mammography indicators for potentially malignant breast cancer are quite similar to malignant lymphoma, and as a result, malignant lymphoma of the breast is often unexpected, when the biopsy result comes back.
+Malignant lymphoma is a neoplasm which originates in lymph tissue, but lymphoma is not actually breast cancer.
+However, lymphoma can be difficult to distinguish from breast cancer in the early stages of thedisease.
+The early breast cancer screening mammography indicators for potentially malignant breast cancer are quite similar to malignant lymphoma.
+So, as a result, malignant lymphoma of the breast is often a surprise when the biopsy result comes back.

-A primary non-Hodgkin’s lymphoma of the breast is a very rare occurrence, accounting for only about 0.1 to 0.5 % of all reported malignant breast tumors.
-Most patients who develop primary breast lymphoma will also develop metastasis to other regions of the body.
+A primary non-Hodgkin’s lymphoma of the breast is a very rare occurrence.
+Indeed, lymphoma accounts for only about 0.1 to 0.5 % of all malignant breast tumors.
+Most patients who develop primary breast lymphoma will also have metastasis in other regions of the body.

 There are various kinds of lymphomas, but the most common breast lymphoma is the B cell non-Hodgkin’s lymphoma.
-In terms of clinical prognosis, an early diagnosis of a low grade or stage I lymphoma will generally give the best outlook.
+In terms of prognosis, an early diagnosis of a low grade or stage I lymphoma generally gives the best outlook.

 Breast lymphoma mostly affects older women

-A majority of patients with breast lymphoma present with a localized intermediate-grade lymphoma, and most cases presenting with disseminated disease actually have a low-grade lymphoma.
+The majority of patients with breast lymphoma present with a localized intermediate-grade lymphoma.
+In fact most cases presenting with disseminated disease actually have a low-grade lymphoma.
 On average, patients presenting with breast lymphomas are split between stage I and stage II tumors about 50% of the time.
-The average age of development for a breast lymphoma seems to be about 57 years.
+The average age of development for a breast lymphoma is around 57 years.
 Lymphoma of the breast can develop in a younger women, but on the whole it is a disease that mostly affects older women.

 Clinical and mammographic presentation of breast lymphomas